mindlessroman/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 In this example, we'll use Dapr to test workflow features.

-Visit [this](https://docs.dapr.io/developing-applications/building-blocks/actors/) link for more information about the Actor pattern.
+Visit [the Workflow documentation landing page](https://docs.dapr.io/developing-applications/building-blocks/workflow) link for more information.

 This example contains the follow classes:

-* DemoWorkflow: The interface for the actor.
-Exposes the different actor features.
-* DemoActorImpl: The implementation for the DemoActor interface.
-Handles the logic behind the different actor features.
-* DemoWorkflowService: A Spring Boot application service that registers the actor into the Dapr actor runtime.
+* DemoWorkflow: An example of a Dapr Workflow.
-* DemoWorkflowClient: This class will create and execute actors and its capabilities by using Dapr.
+* DemoWorkflowClient: This class will create and execute workflows and its capabilities by using Dapr.
+* DemoWorkflowService: A Spring Boot application service that registers the workflow into the Dapr workflow runtime.

 ## Pre-requisites

 * [Dapr and Dapr Cli](https://docs.dapr.io/getting-started/install-dapr/).
+  * Run `dapr init`.
 * Java JDK 11 (or greater):
     * [Microsoft JDK 11](https://docs.microsoft.com/en-us/java/openjdk/download#openjdk-11)
     * [Oracle JDK 11](https://www.oracle.com/technetwork/java/javase/downloads/index.html#JDK11)